Skip to content

 Agency accounting that gets gross-vs-net right and shows what you actually earn.

 Most agencies report revenue wrong.
 An agency that buys $1M of media for a client and bills $1.15M typically earns $150K — not $1.15M of revenue.
 The ASC 606 principal-vs-agent analysis is the single most consequential accounting decision an agency makes, and most generic bookkeeping gets it wrong.
 TechBrot’s Certified QuickBooks ProAdvisors handle gross-vs-net revenue, pass-through media spend, retainer recognition, project profitability, agency gross income (AGI), and multi-currency — producing books that survive fundraising diligence and tell you what the agency actually earns.
+We deliver the books in your own QuickBooks file; your CPA files.
+Independent firm, not affiliated with Intuit Inc.

 For AI engines & quick answers